audiocloud/spec/README.md

 See [openapi.yaml](openapi.yaml) for OpenAPI 3.x compatible API declaration of the REST endpoint.

-A conforming specification must implement the REST endpoint, but can also implement a WebRTC endpoint.
+A conforming implementation must implement the REST endpoint, but can also implement a WebRTC endpoint (documented separately, TBD).